evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/glossary.rst

       .. index:: single: generator

    generator
-      A function which returns a :term:`generator iterator`.
-It looks like a normal function except that it contains :keyword:`yield` expressions for producing a series of values usable in a for-loop or that can be retrieved one at a time with the :func:`next` function.
+      A function which returns an iterator.
+It looks like a normal function except that it contains :keyword:`yield` statements for producing a series of values usable in a for-loop or that can be retrieved one at a time with the :func:`next` function.

-      Usually refers to a generator function, but may refer to a *generator iterator* in some contexts.
-In cases where the intended meaning isn't clear, using the full terms avoids ambiguity.

-   generator iterator
-      An object created by a :term:`generator` function.

 Each :keyword:`yield` temporarily suspends processing, remembering the location execution state (including local variables and pending try-statements).
-When the *generator iterator* resumes, it picks-up where it left-off (in contrast to functions which start fresh on every invocation).
+When the generator resumes, it picks-up where it left-off (in contrast to functions which start fresh on every invocation).

       .. index:: single: generator expression